Where to Develop Film in London in 2023.

 This site contains affiliate links.
 We may receive a commission for purchases made through these links.

 London is one of the best cities in the world for film photographers.
 Maybe even the best city.

 Not only are there a surprising number of photo labs that still develop film in London, but a good majority of these labs do professional quality work.

 No matter what type of film you like to shoot, you’ll definitely be able to find a spot that develops it.

 Whether you’d prefer someone to do the work for you, or you’d rather get your hands dirty in the darkroom, you have plenty of great options.

-Check out our ultimate list of 15 places for film developing film in London, including which services are offered at each spot and a map of their locations.
+Check out the list of everywhere to develop film in London, including which types of film are processed at each lab and a map of their locations.

 If you’re looking for the absolute best quality for your films developing and scanning, it’d be hard to go wrong with Bayeux.

 This high-end photo lab develops every type of film – 35mm, 120 and large format are all processed in-house, whether C-41 colour, black and white, or even E-6 slide film.
 All film is processed dip and dunk.

 Not only is the quality great, but you can usually expect a super quick turnaround for all film types, which can be tough to find for anything other than 35mm colour.